North Macedonia - Country Commercial Guide

 The main goal of NBRNM’s monetary policy is to maintain price stability.
 This objective is achieved by an exchange rate targeting strategy, whereby the denar is pegged against the euro as a nominal anchor for the economy.
 Twice a year, NBRNM prepares monetary and foreign exchange projections and reports, which are publicly available.

-Although considerably improved over the past several years, North Macedonia’s financial system is still relatively underdeveloped compared to Western standards.
+Although considerably improved over the past several years, North Macedonia’s financial system is still developing to reach Western standards.
 Banking is very conservative, offering traditional banking services only.
 Credit is available to private companies but is still subject to significant collateral in the form of real estate, which often is appraised by the banks at lower than market value, and presents an impediment for start-ups, micro-, small-, and medium-sized companies in their access to financing.
 Overall customer service does not meet Western standards.
 However, the use of credit cards is widespread, and most companies and shops accept credit cards as a payment instrument.

-The reference rate (interest rate on 28-day central bank bills) was further cut in 2020 and currently stands at a historic low of 1.2 percent.
-The weighted average lending rate of the banking system in 2020 dropped to 4.8 percent, while the weighted average deposit rate dropped to 1.1 percent.
+After reaching the historic low of 1.25 percent in 2021, the reference rate (interest rate on 28-day central bank bills) was gradually increased, reaching 6.3 percent in September 2023.
+The weighted average lending rate of the banking system at the end of 2022 increased to 4.4 percent, while the weighted average deposit rate increased to 0.9 percent.

 For more detailed information about various aspects of the banking system and its performance, NBRNM publishes annual and quarterly reports on banking supervision as well as other data and information on its website.
 The Department of State’s Investment Climate Statements also has useful additional information.